asyncapi/modelina/docs/simplification.md

 <br/>

 ## Determining the extend for the model
+This simplifier is only used to inheritance is wanted.

-The simplification process determines the `extend` keyword based on the `allOf` keyword, where it iterates over all schemas and recursively simplifies each.
-If iterated simplified schema is of type object we add it to the `extend` list.
+The simplification process determines the `extend` keyword based on the `allOf` keyword, where it iterates over the schemas and recursively simplifies each.
+If simplified model is of type object we add it to the `extend` list.